mikeisesele/easylog/README.md

 ## Usage

-1. **Enable Debugging**: Ensure your application is in debug mode to view logs in the logcat.
+1. **Enable Debugging**: Ensure your application is in debug mode.

-2. **Initialization**: Initialize the logger during your application's initialization phase with optional configurations:
+2. **Initialization**: Initialization: Initialize in your Application class, BaseActivity or MainActivity:

-    ```kotlin
-    // EasyLog set up uses the builder pattern and this setup can be done in your Application class or BaseAvtivty if you have one.
-    // Otherwise, the MainActivity works just fine.

    ```kotlin
     EasyLog.setUp {